ChaseRichardsonGit/TheButler/README.md

             0.0.8 Wishlist:
-            Use Mongo to store preprompts for three personas (TheButler, Jarvis/Melfi, Puerus/MasterDebater) Reading from the database, a database read that filters the personas out.
+            Use Mongo to store preprompts for three personas (TheButler, Jarvis/Melfi, Puerus/MasterDebater) Gut JarvisBot for its persona code
+                Reading from the database, a database read that filters the personas out.
+            Remove duplicate code for logging and logic like slash commands.

             0.09 Wishlist:
             Website to ineract with personas